That Thing You Do! (1996)

 Mr. White: A very common tale.

-The Bass Player: Let your patience possess ye your souls.
+The Bass Player: And your patience possess ye your souls.

 Lenny: Luke?
 Who's Luke?
 When are we gettin' the records?